MicrosoftDocs/SupportArticles-docs/support/azure/devops/resource-not-exist-error-services-deployment.md

 author: sevend2
 ms.service: azure-devops
 ---
-# Resource doesn't exist error with services deployment
+# Resource doesn't exist error with Azure Web App deployment

 ## Symptoms

-The following scenarios may cause your app deployment to fail with the error `Error: Resource 'xxxxxxxx' doesn't exist.
+The following scenarios may cause your Azure Web App deployment to fail with the error `Error: Resource 'xxxxxxxx' doesn't exist.
 Resource should exist before deployment`:

 - The resource was created as part of the same pipeline.